Just like talking to your superiors can be tough, so too can talking to your students. Indeed, there are many similarities.

 How many people leave academia after doing a PhD?a.
 The data says about 50% of PhD graduates will leave immediately after graduation.
 And, that only 8% (or less) will stay in academia for ten years or more.
 What do people with PhDs do?a.
 Academiab.
 Anything else

 The one thing we all have the same amount of is time, and we all value it differently.
 Some people are happy to spend more time if they save money.
 For example, they might choose to build their own website, rather than have someone else do it.
 Even if their web-building knowledge is limited. […]

-Download If you’re like me, then COVID-19 has begun to impact your work, family, and social life in so many ways.
-From budget cuts due to low student numbers; to long lines at the supermarket for groceries; to hording toilet paper just in case; to longer school holidays; and of course working […]
+Download as PDF If you’re like me, then COVID-19 has begun to impact your work, family, and social life in so many ways.
+From budget cuts due to low student numbers; to long lines at the supermarket for groceries; to hording toilet paper just in case; to longer school holidays; and of course […]

 Academic research is increasingly collaborative across all disciplines.1,2,3,4 Yet being more collaborative does not necessarily increase productivity – certainly not on a per-author basis.5 Thus, as an ECR or PhD student it is a legitimate question to ask – should I join a team, build a team or […]